LuxJakob/vitalStatsVB/vitalStatsVB/README.md

 # vitalStatsVB

- A Visual Basic project to parse health data from CSV files, visualize it with Grafana, and automate everything with GitHub Actions.
+A Visual Basic project to parse health data from CSV files, visualize it with (? - TBD), and automate a bit with GitHub Actions.